 Everyone knows about the Bamboo Railway in Battambang, but there are many more things to do and see in this cool Cambodian town.
 It’s the second largest town in the country and lies in the heart of rice growing country.
 Despite it’s size, Battambang retains its quiet riverside charm and remnants of French colonial architecture, we loved it!
-It was a highlight of our month in Cambodia, a Battambang tour and our great tuk tuk driver who showed us around.
+It was a highlight of our month in Cambodia, a one day Battambang tour and our great tuk tuk driver who showed us around.

 Unfortunately, Siem Reap didn’t sit too well with our style of travel, we loved visiting Angkor, of course, but the town itself is far too dedicated to mass tourism and tourist needs.
 You can escape the crowds in the old town, but it’s sad to see what’s happened in Siem Reap in the 15 years since our last visit.
 Battambang is nothing like that, it’s far more real and even its version of Pub St. is a nice place to be and the surrounding countryside, villages and temples are stunning.